Annual Tree Sale

 Trees Atlanta works with many local and regional nurseries to reserve hard-to-find species, along with popular selections, for our sale.
 All proceeds benefit Trees Atlanta programs and operations.

-Based on changing public safety requirements, sales logistics may change which impact our ability to fulfill orders.
-We will update customers as soon as any changes to the Annual Tree Sale are made.
+Continuing supply chain changes may impact our ability to fulfill orders.
+We will update this page if significant changes to the Annual Tree Sale are made.
 Any government mandates supersede all instructions indicated on this website.
-We cannot guarantee quantities or selections on the day of the sale due to variablities in suppliers and supply chains.

 Thank you!
 We appreciate you supporting our Annual Tree Sale!

-View the 2022 Tree Sale Poster in full.
-Design courtesty of Sarah Lawrence.
+View the 2023 Tree Sale Poster in full.
+Design courtesty of Sarah Lawrence for Trees Atlanta.
+Please enjoy and support her work on Instagram or Twitter.

 Frequently Asked Questions